Nathan Cassidy: Television and Film

-As an actor, he appeared in West End musical The Donkey Show and Channel 5 (UK) and Discovery Channel's "Serial Killers" playing the part of Stephen Sinclair, Dennis Nilsen's final victim.
+As an actor, Cassidy appeared in West End musical The Donkey Show and Channel 5 (UK) and Discovery Channel's "Serial Killers" playing the part of Stephen Sinclair, Dennis Nilsen's final victim.
 Cassidy has also done TV warm-up work for the Clare Balding Show (BT Sport).
+In 2024, Nathan played the part of the Captain in the booking.com adverts with Melissa McCarthy.
+In 2012 he produced feature documentary 'I am Orig' which charted a year giving money away; this was shown at the Edinburgh Banshee Labyrinth in August 2012.